Archie Motley Archival Internship Program - Host Site Application Guidelines

 The selected Host sites will support the goals of the Archie Motley Archival Internship Program:

-- Expose students to career options available in libraries, archives, and special collections.
+• Expose students to library, archives, and special collections career options.

-- Diversify the applicant pool for positions in Archives/Special Collections with a focus on Cultural Heritage Management.
+• Diversify the applicant pool for positions in Archives/Special Collections, focusing on Cultural Heritage Management.

 Eligibility